basler/pylon-ros-camera/README.rst

 - **camera_info_url**
   The CameraInfo URL (Uniform Resource Locator) where the optional intrinsic camera calibration parameters are stored.
 This URL string will be parsed from the CameraInfoManager: http://docs.ros.org/api/camera_info_manager/html/classcamera__info__manager_1_1CameraInfoManager.html#details

+- **image_encoding**
+  The encoding of the pixels -- channel meaning, ordering, size taken from the list of strings in include/sensor_msgs/image_encodings.h.
+The supported encodings are 'mono8', 'bgr8', 'rgb8', 'bayer_bggr8', 'bayer_gbrg8' and 'bayer_rggb8'.
+  Default values are 'mono8' and 'rgb8'

 - **binning_x & binning_y**
   Binning factor to get downsampled images.
 It refers here to any camera setting which combines rectangular neighborhoods of pixels into larger "super-pixels."
 It reduces the resolution of the output image to (width / binning_x) x (height / binning_y).
 The default values binning_x = binning_y = 0 are considered the same as binning_x = binning_y = 1 (no subsampling).

+- **downsampling_factor_exposure_search**
+  To speed up the exposure search, the mean brightness is not calculated on the entire image, but on a subset instead.
+The image is downsampled until a desired window hight is reached.
+The window hight is calculated out of the image height divided by the downsampling_factor_exposure search

 - **frame_rate**
   The desired publisher frame rate if listening to the topics.
 This parameter can only be set once at start-up.
 Calling the GrabImages-Action can result in a higher frame rate.